chrisburnell/chrisburnell.com/_posts/2014-08-27-a-slice-of-heaven.md

 {% include codepen-embed.html slug="apogK" height="350" %}

-In this Pen, I’m taking advantage of <code>border-radius</code> and <code>overflow</code> on an element affecting its children—in this case pseudo elements—to create a one-third slice of a circle without images and a transparent background.
+In this Pen, I’m taking advantage of `border-radius` and `overflow` on an element affecting its children—in this case pseudo elements—to create a one-third slice of a circle without images and a transparent background.

-*Edit: There is a [Chrome bug](https://code.google.com/p/chromium/issues/detail?id=157218 "Chromium Issue: css transform and transition break hidden overflow on border-radius") with <code>border-radius</code> and <code>overflow</code> not masking child elements property when modified with a <code>transform</code>.
-Hopefully this is fixed soon, but in the meantime, I’ve added a <code>border-radius</code> and an associated <code>transform</code> on the <code>:before</code> and <code>:after</code> elements.*
+*Edit: There is a [Chrome bug](https://code.google.com/p/chromium/issues/detail?id=157218 "Chromium Issue: css transform and transition break hidden overflow on border-radius") with `border-radius` and `overflow` not masking child elements property when modified with a `transform`.
+Hopefully this is fixed soon, but in the meantime, I’ve added a `border-radius` and an associated `transform` on the `:before` and `:after` elements.*

 {% include heading-anchor.html id="zoomy-anchor-thing" title="Zoomy Anchor Thing" %}